Vipul-Cariappa/py-lua/README.md

 git clone https://github.com/Vipul-Cariappa/py-lua.git
 ```

-Update `premake5.lua`: Replace `/path/to/python/header` and `/path/to/lua/header` with actuall paths.
+Update `premake5.lua` file: Replace `/path/to/python/header` and `/path/to/lua/header` with actual paths.

 After updating paths run premake with desired action:
 ```bash
 premake5 [action]
 ```
-You can use compiler of your choice after running premake to build the pylua shared library.
+You can now use compiler of your choice to build the pylua shared library.

 Copy the shared library pylua.so file to the working directory of your project.